skylerto/encryption/README.md

 Working on an application as I work my way through the book "Java Concurrency in Practise" by Brian Goetz.

+# Learning Outcomes

+- A more indepth knowledge of threads in OO programming.

+## Sublearning Goals
+- Gradle builds in Java
+- Using the [Apache Commons CLI](https://commons.apache.org/proper/commons-cli/) for building Java CLIs

 # License

 The MIT License (MIT)